MagicFoundation/Alcinoe/README.md

 peer-to-peer, without requiring that the user installs plug-ins or any other third-party software.

-TALWebRTC component makes it easy to add video and audio chat into your applications, which opens up a whole new world of interactivity

 <p align="center">
   <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/img-25.jpg?raw=true" alt="Delphi WebRTC wrapper" />
 </p>

-You can start exploring this feature with the demo located at [{alcinoe}/Demos/ALLiveVideoChat](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALLiveVideoChat)
+TALWebRTC component makes it easy to add video and audio chat into your applications, which opens up a whole new world of interactivity.
+Learn more at [{alcinoe}/Demos/ALLiveVideoChat](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALLiveVideoChat)

 Firemonkey native iOS/Android TEdit and TMemo